openstreetmap/potlatch2/README.md

     enabled along with decent stack traces.
     (you can substitute halcyon_viewer.as in the above to compile that)
 * `compile 1`
-  - when using fcsh recompile the first command
+  - when using fcsh recompile the first command.
+(Incremental recompiling does not work on Java 8, but 6 or 7 are fine.)

 If you have rlwrap on your system, use `rlwrap fcsh` so that command-line history will work within fcsh.